DrChristophFH/jarvis/README.md

 - **Call Stack** to see the current call stack
 - **Line Preview** shows the source code and the current line of execution

+## Requirements

+- Java 17 or higher
+- Libraries:
+  - Imgui-Java library from [here](https://github.com/SpaiR/imgui-java) 1.86.11 or higher
+  - LWJGL 3.3.3 or higher
+  - SnakeYAML 2.2 or higher

+All libraries are included in the `lib` folder.

+Imgui-Java has been modified to allow for setting an Icon for the window.

 ## Origin

 JARVIS was developed by [DrChristophFH](https://github.com/DrChristophFH) as part of his Bachelor Thesis at the University of Applied Sciences Upper Austria, Hagenberg Campus.